 You can also create Modern Event Calendar shortcodes directly from the Elementor builder and preview the output of those shortcodes without leaving Elementor.
 So if you want a WordPress event calendar plugin that integrates well with Elementor, this is going to be one of your best options.

-The core Modern Events Calendar plugin is available for free at WordPress.org, but you’ll need to pay for the Elementor integration, as well as features like booking/tickets and some other options.
+The core Modern Events Calendar plugin is available on their website, but you’ll need to pay for the Elementor integration, as well as features like booking/tickets and some other options.

 The core Pro version starts at $79 and you can get a bundle of all the Elementor add-ons for $99.
 You can see all the pricing details here.

 By the numbers, The Events Calendar is the most popular WordPress event calendar plugin in existence.
 It’s active on over 800,000 WordPress sites, according to WordPress.org with a 4.4-star rating on almost 1,700 reviews.